2016 Board of Directors:

-Chris Maupin joined RMCA in February of 2011 and is the current President.
+Chris Maupin joined RMCA in February of 2011 and is the President of the RMCA Board of Directors.
 Chris graduated from the University of Missouri with a B.A. in Business Management, History, and Sociology.
 Chris attended the University of London in 1994.
 Chris has worked for Shelter Insurance companies since 1988 and has run his own agency since 2003.
 Chris enjoys playing music and coaching youth sports.
 Chris is married to Amy and has a son named Carter.